mfindley/Mayfly_ContinuousTemperatureLogger/README.md

 ### Adding Sensors

 Once your site is set up, you can proceed to adding sensor information.
-Look for the button `MANAGE SENSORS` and click on it.
+Look for the button `MANAGE SENSORS` on your site page and click on it.

 The page will open to show which sensors have been added to the site.
 If this is a new site there will be no sensors listed.
 This example shows the list for the logger on Stillwater Run.